Thank you for your interest in our research! See below for how you can get involved. This information is accurate as of October 2024.

 • who come from underrepresented, non-traditional, and/or low-income backgrounds, but who have reasonably “maxed out” their available resources to learn about robotics and machine learning.

 I think this is a great time to be working in robotics.
-We have a wonderful (and growing) robotics group at USC.
-Furthermore, the computer science department will have a brand new building ready in 2024 for us!
+We also have an excellent robotics group at USC.

 PhD students will receive funding.
 The normal requirement is to TA for two semesters.
 Beyond those two semesters, I will do my best to support you with as much research funding as I can.